ChrisWoodgate/chriswoodgate.github.io/_pages/about.md

   - /about.html
 ---

-I am a computational materials scientist, currently a Research Fellow in the Department of Physics at the University of Warwick.
+I am a computational materials scientist and theoretical physicist, currently a Research Fellow in the Department of Physics at the University of Warwick.
 Here is a link to my <a href="https://warwick.ac.uk/fac/sci/hetsys/people/studentscohort1/woodgate/" target="_blank">old Warwick homepage</a>.

 <!---
 <figure class="align-center">